opencrvs/documentation/v1.7.0/general/releases/README.md

 ### **OpenCRVS Gitflow and "Quality Gates"**

-We follow the "[Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)" branching model with a "Quality Gate" concept (which defines specific quality assurance flows for features, beta releases, stable releases and hotfixes).
+We follow the "[Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)" branching model with a "Quality Gate" concept (which defines specific quality assurance flows for features, stable releases and hotfixes).
 It is imperative that implementers understand the concept of "Gitflow" when either contributing to core or merging in updates from the Farajaland country configuration package.

 {% embed url="https://www.figma.com/board/E7EHoztOf2hJEmsybO1kro/Quality-Assurance-%26-Quality-gates?node-id=3-156&t=hywxqudS6k3j9B0u-1" %}